handrews4/CI_PP1_SH/README.md

 - Icon for last link to NT in footer still not appearing, even after adding the Font Awesome Script.
 Tried moving the script to the head of the html document as indicated by the Font Awesome Site but this did not help.

-- Checked terms and conditions on NT website -
+- Checked terms and conditions on NT website in case I was not allowed to link to their site but this is ok, see below -

         "11.
 Linking to the Site